dugiwarc/ts-axios-req/README.md

 ## Notes

-1.tsc will compile the typescript file and spit out the js file 2.ts-node will compile and run the js file concurrently
+1. tsc will compile the typescript file and spit out the js file
+2. ts-node will compile and run the js file concurrently